SSONita/Mario-Style-Game/README.md

 ## 📌 Project Overview
 This project is a 2D side-scrolling platformer inspired by classic Mario games.
 Players can run, jump, collect coins, defeat enemies, and progress through multiple levels.
-The game is built in **Unity 2021 LTS or newer** using the **2D Core template**.

 ## 🧩 Core Features